Dayton and Illinois State play in NIT matchup

 BOTTOM LINE: Dayton and Illinois State square off in the National Invitation Tournament.

 The Redbirds are 12-9 in MVC play.
-Illinois State has a 3-0 record in one-possession games.
+Illinois State is 3-0 in one-possession games.

-TOP PERFORMERS: Javon Bennett is shooting 39.6% and averaging 16.3 points for the Flyers.
-Amael L’Etang is averaging 12.8 points over the last 10 games.
+TOP PERFORMERS: Javon Bennett is averaging 16.3 points and 1.5 steals for the Flyers.
+Amael L’Etang is averaging 12.8 points and 6.7 rebounds over the past 10 games.

-Chase Walker is averaging 13.7 points and 5.2 rebounds for the Redbirds.
+Chase Walker is shooting 53.8% and averaging 13.7 points for the Redbirds.
 Johnny Kinziger is averaging 12.3 points over the last 10 games.

 LAST 10 GAMES: Flyers: 8-2, averaging 71.0 points, 30.5 rebounds, 14.3 assists, 6.2 steals and 3.2 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 65.1 points per game.